top of page

 • Assessing joint mobility throughout the body

-• Addressing restrictions in the spine and pelvis
+• Addressing restrictions in the spine, pelvis, ribs, and lower limbs

 • Supporting balanced alignment during movement